Psmths/windows-forensic-artifacts/file-activity/zone-identifier.md

 | 3 | Internet |
 | 4 | Untrusted |

+A Zone Identifier of 4 indicates that Microsoft SmartScreen has determined a file is suspicious.

 As an example, a Zone.Identifier file may look like this:

 ```